 Reflecting growth in underwriting and as a result the commensurate assets gathered under the tracker facility.

 Beazley is now planning to house a new ESG focused facility, which it expects to run as a consortium of capital providers, within the same division as the Smart Tracker.

-CEO Cox said, “A planned Economic, Social and Governance (ESG) Consortium that aims to provide additional capacity to clients that perform particularly well against ESG metrics will sit within this division when it begins underwriting in January 2022, subject to approvals.”
+CEO Cox said, “A planned Environmental, Social and Governance (ESG) Consortium that aims to provide additional capacity to clients that perform particularly well against ESG metrics will sit within this division when it begins underwriting in January 2022, subject to approvals.”

 This ESG consortium will be launched in January 2022, pending approval and will be supported by Beazley as well as third-party capital, the company said.

 The ESG strategy will “provide additional capacity to responsible risks that perform well against ESG metrics,” Beazley explained.

 It sounds like this will also be a following-facility of sorts.
 But with its ESG metric focus this could be particularly appealing to investors.

 Again, it seems Beazley is seeking to lower the cost of capital in the Lloyd’s market, by aggregating capacity from third-parties and itself, while following a method for selecting risks and building out a large portfolio.